Ring of Honor: ROH Hall of Fame

-On January 26, 2022 the ROH Hall of Fame was introduced inducting the company's first four Hall of Famers plus one due to one induction being a ROH tag team.
+On January 26, 2022, the ROH Hall of Fame (HOF) was introduced inducting the company's first four Hall of Famers plus one due to one induction being a ROH tag team.

-International partnerships
+"Proving Ground" matches

+As part of ROH's re-launch the promotion added a new contest: the "Proving Ground" match.
+The match features an up-and-coming star against a seasoned professional who is a title-holder.
+If the up-and-coming star can defeat, or at least last 10 minutes with, the seasoned professional, the newcomer would earn a future title shot.
+To date, only 1 newcomer has earned a title shot from a proving ground match, that being Lee Moriarty, who lasted 10 minutes against then-ROH Pure Champion Wheeler Yuta, earning a title shot against Yuta at Death Before Dishonor 2024, where Moriarty would defeat Yuta to become the new ROH Pure Champion.

+"Proving Ground" matches were also relevant for new coming talent in Ring of Honor (ROH) back in 2011 as well.

+Partnerships

 Throughout its history, Ring of Honor has had working agreements with various domestic and international wrestling promotions at different times.

 ROH shows have had outside championships defended on them and on some occasions, wrestlers have held both ROH and outside championships simultaneously.

 In February 2014, ROH and NJPW announced a working relationship which would see talent exchanges and dual events between the two promotions.
-The first co-promoted shows Global Wars and War of the Worlds, took place in May 2014, in Toronto and New York City respectively, with the two companies again co-promoting these events in May 2015 – with the War of the Worlds '15 taking place at the 2300 Arena in Philadelphia on the 12th and 13th, and the Global Wars '15 event in Toronto on the 15th and 16th.
+The first co-promoted shows Global Wars and War of the Worlds, took place in May 2014, in Toronto and New York City respectively, with the two companies again co-promoting these events in May 2015 – with the War of the Worlds '15 taking place at the 2300 Arena in Philadelphia on May 12 and 13, and the Global Wars '15 event in Toronto on May 15 and 16.
 As part of the relationship with NJPW, ROH announced it would promote two shows, entitled Honor Rising: Japan 2016, in Tokyo in February 2016.

 On August 10, 2016, Mexican promotion Consejo Mundial de Lucha Libre (CMLL) officially announced a working relationship with ROH.
 The two promotions were linked through their separate partnerships with NJPW.
 Their alliance ended on April 27, 2021.

 In February 2017, ROH began a partnership with Japanese women's promotion World Wonder Ring Stardom.

 In August 2017, ROH partnered with United Kingdom promotion Revolution Pro Wrestling (RPW), producing joint events such as War of the Worlds UK.

 In 2018, ROH entered into a partnership with the independent promotion Pro Wrestling Guerrilla (PWG).

 In 2019, Maryland based independent promotion MCW Pro Wrestling was made an affiliate of ROH, serving as an additional training ground for ROH recruits.